glentner/hypershell/docs/_include/cluster_desc.rst

-Start the cluster either locally or with remote clients over *ssh* or a custom *launcher*.
+Start the cluster either locally or with remote clients with *ssh* or a custom *launcher*.
 This mode should be the most common entry-point for general usage.
 It fully encompasses all of the different agents in the system in a concise workflow.

 The input source for tasks is file-like, either a local path, or from *stdin* if no argument is